 For MARIN Academy we are looking for a student for the following MSc internship/assignment:

-- Master student in Hydraulic Engineering, Marine Technology, Naval architecture or other related fields
+- Master student in Naval Architecture, or other applied science.

 Department and supervisor

-During the internship, you will be connected with the department T&M of MARIN.
-The supervisor for this internship, Vladimir Novakovic, is working as Project Manager at the T&M Department.
+During the internship you will be connected with the department R&D of MARIN.